 But we did not want to limit the information presented only to those who attended the symposium.
 With the help of the Ministry of Education, we are able to make this information accessible to all parents and caregivers of children and youth in our community and beyond.

-This online parent tool features resources on cyber safety, resilience, sexualized behaviours and how to start conversing with your child or youth about sexuality and safety.
+This online parent tool features resources on cyber safety, resilience, concerning sexualized behaviour and how to start conversing with your child or youth about sexuality and safety.

 The resources on this website are compiled by trained professionals in the field and feature presentations by experts in the fields of child safety and child welfare.